William Haydn Flood: Life

-He served in the 1st Regiment of Life Guards and was present at the funeral of the Duke of Wellington..
+He served in the 1st Regiment of Life Guards and was present at the funeral of the Duke of Wellington.

 He moved to New Zealand in the early 1860s.
 In 1867 he was appointed conductor of the Wanganui Choral Society.
+He composed works for organ and choir.

-His military career continued in New Zealand where he served with the Wanganui Cavalry in the Maori War.
+His military career continued in New Zealand where he served with the Wanganui Cavalry in the New Zealand Wars.

 He was declared bankrupt in 1885 and was later taken to court for failing to provide for his wife and his children.

 He died on 17 July 1908 in Wellington, New Zealand.